Canada Study Visa from Denmark

 There are a set number of locations approved as locations to give your biometrics:

-You will need to make an appointment before you go to any of the locations either at home in Denmark or in Canada to give your biometrics.
+- you will need to make an appointment before you go to any of the locations either at home in Denmark to give your biometrics.

 It is a fast-track program to process open to Citizens of Denmark for study permit applications within 20 calendar days.
 It is available to only residents of a select group of countries.